Council District 6

 Accountability to our citizens is also affirmed by this budget.
 Collaboration and continuous improvement were “watch words” as we crafted this budget, ensuring the careful use of county funds.
 One of our strongest avenues for ensuring continuous improvement is through the County’s LEAN total quality management process that is results oriented.
-These improvements mean more money shifting from less efficient processes and organizational structures to direct services to the people.
-Examples include efficiencies that saved 1.2 million dollars in how we deliver mental health services in our jails.
-We have also streamlined the use of paper processes in the elections department and reduced the time of processing car tabs from three weeks to three days.

 With this budget, we are making a conscious choice to bring our LEAN resources together, bring forward training to make continuous improvement part of the fabric of every King County employee's daily work, and to strategically direct where our largest LEAN efforts should be focused.
 This budget funds additional employees to prioritize areas of the county where we can find efficiencies that provide the “biggest bang for the buck.